 Short Author Bio

-George Elmer is an author of dark gothic fantasy writing for morally ambiguous people searching for worlds with a little magic and bloodshed.
-When she’s not planning to slaughter another character, you can find her researching history, folklore and mythology.
+George Elmer is an author of dark urban and Arthurian fantasy, writing for morally ambiguous people searching for worlds with a little magic and bloodshed.
 You can visit her at www.GeorgeElmer.co.uk.

 Full name: George Elmer